rsdoiel/opt/README.md

 revision 0.0.9
 --------------

+### Why another command line argument processor?

+There are three reasons I created opt.js

+* I wanted to simplify the boilerplate I used with JSON based configuration files including handling a set of search paths (e.g. look sequentially in
+* I wanted a very simple command line option parser that included automatically generating a help page (I'm forgetful about updating docs outside of
+* I wanted a simple http route process that generate docs like I used for the command line

+That was my itch.
+There are many file example of options parsing libraries in Node but they didn't quite scratch the itch I had.

 # Overview

-opt is a toolkit for building either command line programs or RESTful web services.
+opt is a toolkit for building either command line programs and RESTful web services.
 It uses a common pattern for setting up and processing JSON based configuration files, command line options and RESTful API calls.